Marcus Smart NBA Preview vs. the Trail Blazers

 Trail Blazers 2022-23 Defensive Insights

-- Looking at assists, the Trail Blazers allowed 27 per contest last season, ranking them last in the NBA.
+- On defense, the Trail Blazers allowed 12.5 made three-pointers per contest last season, 18th in the league.

-- In terms of three-point defense, the Trail Blazers were ranked 18th in the league last season, allowing 12.5 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!